 To study in Germany, you are required to have health insurance.
 You must be insured with a statutory health insurance organisation at a favourable student rate until you are 30 years of age and up until the 14th semester of study.
 Insurance premiums for students are around 80 euro a month.

 Important: Students from the European Union are also insured in Germany with the European Health Insurance Card (EHIC).

 You will find all important details on the subject under Health insurance.

 What is the cost of living in Germany?

 The costs of living in Germany are equivalent to the European average.
-They are lower than in Scandinavian countries, but relatively high compared to many countries in Asia, Africa or Latin America.
+They are lower than in Scandinavian countries, but relatively high compared to many countries in Eastern Europe, Asia, Africa or Latin America.

 Students spend around a third of their budget on accommodation.
-Rent in cities such as Munich, Hamburg, Cologne and Düsseldorf is exceptionally high (around 340 euro for a room); it’s much cheaper in smaller towns in the east, such as Leipzig or Chemnitz (around 220 euro).
+Rent in cities such as Munich, Hamburg, Cologne and Düsseldorf is exceptionally high (around 500 Euros for a student room); it’s much cheaper in smaller towns in the east, such as Leipzig or Chemnitz (around 220 Euros).
 Generally speaking, rent levels in the south are higher than in the north, and in the west they are higher than in the east.

 It’s cheapest to live in student residences or shared accommodation.
 We have compiled a list of average national prices for different types of accommodation and other expenses you can expect to pay.

 Students in Germany enjoy a number of special benefits.
 They pay reduced rates for theatres, museums, cinemas, public baths and other amenities.
 On presentation of student IDs, there are also discounts on telephone rates, newspaper subscriptions, flights and railcards.
 The International Student Identity Card entitles holders to benefits in many countries.
 It costs 12 euro and can be obtained, for example, from the Studentenwerk.